infrawatch/telemetry-framework/docs/02-server_side_installation.md

 # Prerequisites

-* 2 physical machines with at least 32GB of memory
+* (optional) 2 physical machines with at least 32GB of memory (64GB+ recommended)
+  * it's also possible to run this on a single machine if high available it not necessary
 * IP space to allocate 1 address on your LAN per virtual machine (total 9)
 * Network setup to allow for bridged networking of the virtual machines on the physical nodes
-* DNSmasq setup to provide hostnames to virtual machines and wildcard domain
+* (optional) DNSmasq setup to provide hostnames to virtual machines and wildcard domain
+  * can also be handled externally via your router or other DNS setup
 * Root SSH access via SSH keys to the physical hosts from control node (e.g. laptop)
 * [CentOS Atomic resized to 30GB disk space](https://gist.github.com/leifmadsen/c0624f3f3ee0a43bff8a32b00ba4592c#file-atomic-resize-root-md) or RHEL 7.5 (as RPMs should be available for RHEL/CentOS now)
   * Preferred is CentOS or RHEL 7.5 (do not use Atomic going forward)